 → Beginnings ←

 Although poker became her primary focus, she never fully abandoned science either – she put out educational content about the natural world multiple times even after finding success at the card table.
-In fact, PokerStars – the online poker room she has a sponsorship deal with – describes her as a “Poker Champion and Science Communicator” on their website.
+In fact, PokerStars – the online poker room she used to have a sponsorship deal with – described her as a “Poker Champion and Science Communicator” on their website.

 → Live Tournaments ←